Preventing Lens Fungus and Mold in Binoculars and Telescopes

 Lens Fungus and Mold in binoculars and telescopes

-However, mold can only thrive if the conditions that allow it to grow are present. good conditions for this are sufficient humidity, little light, little air exchange, enough warmth and food.
+However, mold can thrive only when the conditions are right.
+That is sufficient humidity, little light, little exchange of air, enough warmth and food.

 How does Fungus Destroy Glas